Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-We can create tow matrices that are opposite to each other.
+We can create two matrices that are opposite to each other.
 They are a triangle fractal known as Sierpinski triangle.
 Stored numerically dimensionally as pascals triangle to do the transformation.

 <br /><br />